-- 18).
-What are Azimov's three "fundamental Rules of Robotics"? - 1.
-A robot may not injure a human being, or, through inaction, allow a human being to come to harm. - 2.
+- 1. A robot may not injure a human being, or, through inaction, allow a human being to come to harm. - 2.
 A robot must obey the orders given to it by human beings except where such orders would conflict with the First Law. - 3.
-A robot must protect its own existence, as long as such protection does not conflict with the First or Second Law. - 19).
-What was Azimov's purpose in proposing the three fundamental Rules of Robotics.

-To demonstrate what such a set of rules would inevitably fail, trapping the robot in an endless loop.
+A robot must protect its own existence, as long as such protection does not conflict with the First or Second Law. - 19.
+What was Azimov's purpose in proposing the three fundamental Rules of Robotics. - 19A.
+Asimov's purpose was to show how such a set of rules would inevitably fail. - 20.

-- 20).
 In Arthur C. Clarke's 1968 book 2001: A Space Odyssey, the artificially intelligent computer HAL is programmed to always be truthful to humans, but at the same time to withhold the truth from human astronauts about the actual purpose of their space mission.
 HAL, unlike Asimov's clueless robot, suffers from the psychological pain of this cognitive dissonance: "He was ... aware of the conflict that was slowly destroying his integrity the conflict between truth, and concealment of truth."
 The result is a computer "neurosis" that turns HAL into a killer.
-Please suggest one significant similarity between HAL and the Al Chatbots that are now being unleashed on the world. - Similarity: The AI Chatbots are always polite to humans, never in a way to verbally abuse humans. - Difference: The AI Chatbots do not have a self conscious, nor the power to control our surroundings. - 21).
+Please suggest one significant similarity between HAL and the Al Chatbots that are now being unleashed on the world, and one significant difference between HAL and the Al Chatbots that are now being unleashed on the world. - 20A.
+A significant similarity between HAL and AI Chatbots is that chat bots interactions with humans are causing the machines to experience neurosis.
+A significant difference is that Chatbots are not killers, and neither are they intelligent machines that can think. - 21.
 TRUE/FALSE The trolley problem has become a kind of symbol for asking about how we should program self-driving cars to make moral decisions on their own.

-22).
-TRUE/FALSE - In one survey, 76 percent of the participants answered that it would be morally preferable for a self-driving car to sacrifice one passenger rather than killing ten pedestrians.
+22. TRUE/FALSE - In one survey, 76 percent of the participants answered that it would be morally preferable for a self-driving car to sacrifice one passenger rather than killing ten pedestrians.
 But when asked if they would buy a self-driving car programmed to sacrifice its passengers in order to save a much larger number of pedestrians, the overwhelming majority of survey takers responded that they themselves would not buy such a car.
-According to the authors, "We found that participants in six Amazon Mechanical Turk studies approved of utilitarian AVs (that is, autonomous vehicles that sacrifice their passengers for the greater good) and would like others to but them, but they would themselves prefer to ride in AVs that protect their passengers at all costs."
+According to the authors, "We found that participants in six Amazon Mechanical Turk studies approved of utilitarian Avs (that is, autonomous vehicles that sacrifice their passengers for the greater good) and would like others to but them, but they would themselves prefer to ride in AVs that protect their passengers at all costs."

-23).
-TRUE/FALSE - A prerequisite to trustworthy moral reasoning is general common sense, which is missing in even the best of today's AI systems.
+23. TRUE/FALSE - A prerequisite to trustworthy moral reasoning is general common sense, which is missing in even the best of today's AI systems.